ascomani/alx-pre_course/README.md

-This is the first non-empty README
+This is the 1st non-empty README